andresrivera125/spring-security/README.md

 ## Goal
 This project will guide you about how to create a security app using REACT like frontend and Spring Security like backend.

-To see the evolution of the application, you can changing between branches as is following explain it.
+To see the evolution of the application, you can change between branches as is following explain it.

 ## First example using OAUTH2